thomasw/djproxy/README.md

 ## Why?

-If your application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used to provide that functionality in a web server agnostic way.
+If an application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used to provide that functionality in a web server agnostic way.
 This allows developers to keep local development environments for proxy dependent applications fully functional without needing to run anything other than the django development server.

 djproxy is also suitable for use in production environments and has been proven to be performant in large scale deployments.
-However, your web server's proxy capabilities will be *more* performant in many cases.
-If you need to use this in production, it should be fine as long as upstream responses aren't large.
+However, a web server's proxy capabilities will be *more* performant in many cases.
+If one needs to use this in production, it should be fine as long as upstream responses aren't large.
 Performance can be further increased by aggressively caching upstream responses.

 Note that djproxy doesn't currently support websockets because django doesn't